boissonnat/boissonnat.github.io/about.md

 # About

 ## I'm a Full-stack web developer

-Developer by passion with specific skills in client-server applications and a strong background in software engineering in general.
-Engaged throughout the whole software development process, constantly focusing on the user's satisfaction by providing efficient solutions in software design and implementation.
+Developer by passion with specific skills in client-server applications, and distributed architectures.
+Engaged throughout the whole software development cycle, providing efficient solutions in software design and implementation with constant focus on user satisfaction.

-Currently involved, as technical leader, in several projects and consultancy activities, I am looking for a challenging position in an Agile development team, highly motivated and offering opportunities for career advancement.
+Currently involved as technical leader, in an innovative EdTech company, I am looking for a challenging position in high-skilled development team, offering opportunities for career advancement.

 ## About this website